 Brenda Barnett, 64, from Aberdeen was diagnosed with stage 2 invasive ductal carcinoma plus DCIS in January 2020.
 She was asked to donate tissue samples to research following her lumpectomy surgery.
 Brenda said:

 “I was a grandmother of four when I was diagnosed with breast cancer, and thanks to research I lived to see the birth of my fifth grandchild.

 "Getting a breast cancer diagnosis is life-changing, but I was lucky.
 They caught my cancer early and treated it quickly, so now I have the privilege of watching all five grandchildren grow up together.

 “That’s why choosing to donate my tissue samples for research was a no-brainer, even when I didn’t know what was going to happen to me.
 If it could help other people in the future, it was worth it.

 “The work they do at the Breast Cancer Now Tissue Bank is vital and will change lives for generations to come.
 I’m proud to say I’ve contributed to future discoveries in some small way.”

-Sue Stannard, 69, from Caythorpe was diagnosed with oestrogen positive and HER2 positive breast cancer in 2011 and became one of the first people to donate to the Tissue Bank following mastectomy surgery.
+Sue Stannard, 69, from Caythorpe was diagnosed with oestrogen positive and HER2 positive breast cancer in 2011.
+She became one of the first people to donate to the Tissue Bank following mastectomy surgery.
 She said:

 The Breast Cancer Now Tissue Bank is generously supported by donations from supporters and funding from Asda Tickled Pink and the Garfield Weston Foundation.
 Walk the Walk, a founding partner of the Tissue Bank alongside Asda Tickled Pink, has provided past support.